Alaric617R/Rust-Blog/lifetimeComplex6-4.md

 ## Lifetime Parameter - An Overview

-Lifetime parameter is a specialty in rust language.
-It's mainly used by the borrow checker so as to make sure usage of reference is safe, which simply obeys one rule: a reference cannot outlive the original variable it's pointing to.
-Lifetime parameter typically annotates the lifetime relation between:
+Lifetime parameters are a specialty of the Rust language.
+They're mainly used by the borrow checker to make sure usage of references is safe, meaning they simply follow one rule: a reference cannot outlive the original variable it's pointing to.
+Lifetime parameters typically annotate the lifetime relation between:

-+ References passed to a function call and possibly the return value as well.
++ References passed to a function call, and possibly the return value as well.

 + References inside a struct and the struct variable upon creation.

-The borrow checker will keep a table of lifetime for all variables, either by looking at the scope (line number) or via the aid of lifetime parameter.
-If a reference is accessed outside its scope (lifetime looked up by the borrow checker), then an error will be issued ([see how borrow checker reports reference error](https://alaric617r.github.io/Rust-Blog/Intro%20to%20Polonius.html)).
+The borrow checker will keep a table of lifetimes for all variables, either by looking at the scope (line number) or via the aid of lifetime parameters.
+If a reference is accessed outside its scope (the lifetime looked up by the borrow checker), then an error will be issued ([see how the borrow checker reports reference errors](https://alaric617r.github.io/Rust-Blog/Intro%20to%20Polonius.html)).

 ## Lifetime Parameter in Normal Functions

-Let's look a simple function that takes two reference to `i32` and return the reference to the bigger one:
+Let's look a simple function that takes two references to `i32` and returns the reference to the bigger one:

 ```rust
 fn max<'a>(x: &'a i32, y: &'a i32) -> &'a i32{